Mageese/regexcite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of regexcite is to ...
+The goal of regexcite is to learn about R packages.

 ## Installation